Generic Name: cabazitaxel (ka-BAZ-i-TAX-el)

 If OVERDOSE is suspected:

-Cabazitaxel is usually handled and stored by a health care provider.
-Keep cabazitaxel out of the reach of children and away from pets.
+Cabazitaxel is handled and stored by a health care provider.
+You will not store it at home.
+Keep all medicines out of the reach of children and away from pets.

 - If you have any questions about cabazitaxel, please talk with your doctor, pharmacist, or other health care provider.